antoine71/OC-P13_OCLettings/README.md

 heroku config:set DJANGO_SECRET_KEY="<your_secret_key>" -a <app_name>
 ```

 4. Navigate to the application root folder and build the container.
 The repository comes with a pre-configured Dockerfile.
-You can now build and push the container using Heroku CLI, then release it the Heroku.

 ```
 docker build --platform linux/amd64 -t registry.heroku.com/<app_name>/web .